 Bad posture means that you’re continually holding tension.
 Constant tension will stress muscles, which then leads to trigger points – almost as a defensive mechanism.
 If you want to see excellent sitting posture – look at how a baby sits.

 Babies have to sit with perfect posture – their posture muscles are still weak and their heads are heavy.
 They sit with their head perfectly balanced on their shoulders.
 That’s the kind of effortless posture you need to help trigger points stay away.

-For improving posture, the Alexander Technique is also very useful.
+For improving posture and never having trigger points coming back again, the Alexander Technique is also very useful.